RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/webhooks.md

     "3-3": "✅",
     "0-3": "✅",
     "1-0": "`INITIAL_PURCHASE`",
-    "1-1": "A new subscription has been purchased.", "1-2": "✅",
+    "1-1": "A new subscription has been purchased or a lapsed user has resubscribed.", "1-2": "✅",
     "1-3": "✅",
     "8-0": "`SUBSCRIBER_ALIAS`",